How to Conserve Smartphone Battery Before It Shuts Down

 What I’m saying is that you should turn off your Wi-Fi or Bluetooth when you don’t need to be connected.
 One convenient way to do it is to switch to ‘Airplane Mode’ or just switch your phone off when you know you can’t get any signal.

 On the other hand, when you need good reception for your smartphone, place or position your phone in high connectivity zones.
 This will prevent your smartphones from constantly seeking a connection and wasting your precious battery power switching from one signal to the other.

 9. Minimize Notifications

-With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, high scores from games, add-ons for apps, etc. But I’m sure that you would only want to be notified on the more essential stuff like new text messages, or messages from Whatsapp.
+With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, add-ons for apps, etc. But I’m sure that you would only want to be notified on the more essential stuff like new text messages, or messages from Whatsapp.

 Not only is it annoying to constantly receive irrelevant notifications that can actually wait, it is also a powersucker for each of these notifications.
 Every incoming notification will light up your screen, make a sound alert or vibrate.